 The atrium which precedes the church was designed in the XVIIth century and it replaced a medieval porch; the well at its centre belongs to the early XVIth century when the aqueduct of Acqua Felice had not yet provided the Quirinal with an ample supply of water.

-In 1928-932 a major redesign of the interior tried to bring the church back to its original appearance.
+In 1928-1932 a major redesign of the interior tried to bring the church back to its medieval aspect.
 In particular the ancient columns were freed from the stuccoes which covered them.
 Their capitals had on top a pulvino, a piece in the form of a truncated pyramid, which is typical of Byzantine architecture.

 (left) Bell tower (XIIth century); (centre) reconstructed XIIIth century canopy; (right) detail of the Cosmati work pavement